 Sinks provide a powerful mechanism to chain multiple units together into a layered stack, each processing the output of its predecessor.
-A sink is the connector here that links to unit instances, with one side writing and one side reading like a Unix pipe.
+A sink is the connector here that links two unit instances: one side writing and one side reading, like a Unix pipe.
 As additional functionality, the sink can internally reassemble data chunks that are arriving out of order before passing anything on.